Kim Holland

 Kim Holland (born August 6, 1955) is an American politician and insurance professional from the U.S. state of Oklahoma.
-She served as the Oklahoma Insurance Commissioner from 2005 until January 2011.

-She was appointed insurance commissioner by Governor Brad Henry in 2005, following the impeachment and resignation of her predecessor, Carroll Fisher.
-The second woman to serve as the state insurance commissioner, she was re-elected in 2006 to a full four-year term.
-In 2010, attempting to gain her second full term in office, Holland faced Republican nominee John D. Doak, who defeated her in November's general election.
-Doak assumed office on January 10, 2011.
+She was appointed Oklahoma Insurance Commissioner, the second woman to serve, by Governor Brad Henry in 2005, following the impeachment and resignation of her predecessor, Carroll Fisher.
+She was re-elected in 2006 to a full four-year term but, standing for re-election in the November 2010 general election, she was defeated by Republican John D. Doak.

 2006 election

 After her appointment in 2005, Holland faced a tough challenge from Bill Case, a former state representative, in 2006.
 Case trailed behind Holland in fundraising, raising $135,244 to Holland's $717,000 by the end of October.

 During the election an independent group known as "Just the Facts America" launched a blistering attack upon Holland on television, citing her lack of a college education and legal insurance industry contributions to Holland's campaign.
-It was later revealed that "Just the Facts America" was in fact a misnomer for an attack organization of an interesting ethical persuasion largely subsidized by Texas businessman Gene Phillips, whom Holland has often opposed.
+It was later revealed that "Just the Facts America" was a cover name for an attack organization of an interesting ethical persuasion largely subsidized by Texas businessman Gene Phillips, whom Holland has often opposed.

 In the end, Holland was able to collect 52 percent of the votes to carry the election.

 Insurance Commissioner

 Medicare

 In May 2007, Holland made national headlines with her market conduct exam on Humana, a large provider of Medicare supplemental insurance.
 Holland's market conduct exam proved widespread misconduct by agents working for Humana, including that consumers were enrolled in Humana products that "they did not understand and did not want".
 Holland was called to testify before the United States Senate Committee on Aging, saying "As insurance commissioner, I currently have greater authority to address a consumer's problem with pet insurance than I do protecting the half a million Oklahoma senior citizens covered under a Medicare Prescription Drug or Advantage plan".

-Holland's is the first major investigation of its type against a company selling Medicare related products.
+Holland's is the first major investigation of its type against a company selling Medicare-related products.